-We continue to develop a strong pipeline of offshore projects, including EA3, East Anglia One North ("EA1 North") and East Anglia Two ("EA2") which are being developed as the EA Hub (totalling 2.9 GW).
+We continue to develop a strong pipeline of offshore projects, including East Anglia Three ("EA3"), East Anglia One North ("EA1 North") and East Anglia Two ("EA2") which are being developed as the EA Hub (totalling 2.9 GW).
 The 1.4 GW EA3 project secured three CfDs in Allocation Round 4 in July 2022 which makes a major contribution toward the UK Government's ambition of 50 GW of offshore wind by 2030.
 Consents were granted for EA1 North and EA2 on 31 March 2022.
-However, the consents are subject to judicial reviews.
+However, the consents are subject to a judicial review.